日常- nichijou, Arawi Keiichi

 Mio raises an eyebrow.

-"Never mind… let's just print it and get it over with."
+"Ignoring that… let's just print it and get it over with."

 After some struggling with several clicks, Mio finally manages to open her assignment document.
 Being the perfectionist that she is, however, she starts reading it over one final time to look for mistakes.

-She actually finds a typo.
+She finds a typo.
 At one point, she had accidentally typed the word "the" twice by mistake.
 Mio clicks the mouse in order to select the word and delete it.

 Mio clicks harder, dragging it over the word.